epctex-support/aliexpress-scraper/README.md

 # Actor - Aliexpress Scraper

+## Change log 2.0
+We added some new parameters in the new version.
+- searchTerms : List of terms witch can be searched by Aliexpress search engine
+- language : Select language of aliexpress site, option has effect on product detail, product feedback, Q&A
+- shipTo : Select country where product will be shipped
+- currency : Select currency of the product price
+- maxFeedback : You can limit of scraped feedback items
+- maxQuestions : You can limit of scraped Q&A items
+- extendOutputFunction : You can write your own scraped function which will be applicated on product detail page There should be no breaking changes in this version

 ## Aliexpress scraper

 Since Aliexpress doesn't provide an API, this actor should help you to retrieve data from it.